coleifer/peewee/docs/peewee/framework_integration.rst

 schemas generated with :func:`~playhouse.pydantic_utils.to_pydantic` can be configured to include/exclude fields without inheritance.
-Field metadata is captured automatically: choice enums, default values, descriptions, titles and type information are captured in the JSON schema and OpenAPI docs.
+Field metadata is captured automatically: choice enums, default values, descriptions, titles and type information all appear in the JSON schema and OpenAPI docs.

 Peewee requires far less machinery to provide real asyncio database access, and works equally well for synchronous FastAPI endpoints.